 Do you ever feel that people are not buying from you because you don’t have enough stock?
 Does more stock mean more sales?
 We know that it’s not true, especially in the Business of Fashion E-commerce.
 You don’t need an inventory of thousands of SKUs to build a Profitable Fashion E-commerce brand.
 Your customers will always expect to see more and more product variety, but you can’t let their expectations dictate your inventory decisions.
 Here is the thing about having a huge inventory:

-- More investment in product presentation (photography, copywriting etc)
+- More investment in product presentation (photography, fashion copywriting etc)